Houses in multiple occupation

-There are around 2000 HMOs in Swansea, many of which are located in the two central wards of Castle and Uplands.
+There are around 2000 HMOs in Swansea, many of which are located in the central wards of Castle, Uplands, Waterfront and St Thomas.

 In order for a property to be an HMO it must be used as the tenants' only or main residence and it should be used solely or mainly to house tenants.
 Properties let to students and migrant workers are treated as their only or main residence.
 This also applies to properties which are used as domestic refuges.

 What is a house in multiple occupation (HMO)?

 The Housing Act 2004 introduced new definitions for an HMO.
 In order for a building, or part of a building, to form an HMO it must fall within the meaning of one of the following descriptions: